InfoSec812/containers-quickstarts/jenkins-slaves/jenkins-slave-golang/README.md

 For local running and experimentation run `docker run -i -t jenkins-slave-golang /bin/bash` and have a play once inside the container.

 ## Build in OpenShift
+### NOTE: This container image REQUIRES the RH OpenShift Application Runtimes repositories to be enabled on the cluster.
 ```bash
 oc process -f ../templates/jenkins-slave-generic-template.yml \
     -p NAME=jenkins-slave-golang \